 The key sources of uncertainty for Octium are investment performance and policyholder behaviour assumptions.
-The non-unit BEL (negative liability) has decreased during 2020 primarily due to net business outflow decreasing funds under management.
+The non-unit BEL (negative liability) has increased during 2021 primarily due to positive investment performance and net business inflow increasing funds under management, as well as a reduced expense BEL due to an increased yield curve.